esa-tu-darmstadt/tapasco/misc/documentation/sfpplus.md

 ## Configuration format

-The configuration format is split into two parts:
+The configuration format is split into three parts:
  1. The [Port Definition](#port-definition)
  2. The [Connections of PEs](#pe-connections) to ports
+ 3. (Optional) The [Mode](#mode) if the platform supports multiple modes

 ### Port Definition